yhy258/yhy258.github.io/_pages/includes/experiences.md

 # 📚 Education

 - **Hanyang University**, Seoul, Republic of Korea
-Master of Science, Department of Artificial Intelligence, Aug 2025
+Master of Science, Department of Artificial Intelligence, March 2023-Aug 2025
 Cumulative GPA: 3.83/4.0
 Relevant Coursework: Optimization Theory (A), Advanced Machine Learning Theory (A), Introduction to Random Processes (A)